aws-solutions/qnabot-on-aws/workshops/reinvent2019/readme.md

 3) Record the URI to your LEX WEB UI PARENT ORIGIN reported above.
 It will be similar to the following:

-    <span style="color:red">*Note: Do not copy these values from the readme.
-Instead use the values from your cloud9 bash window.*</span>
+    *Note: Do not copy these values from the readme.
+Instead use the values from your cloud9 bash window.*

     ```
     https://qnabotworkshop-website-s3bucket-example-origin-do-not-use.s3.amazonaws.com